sensu/sensu-puppet/DESIGN.md

 There are seven main public classes and other can be added if they need to be managed separately than the existing classes:

-* sensu - Resources shared by all other public classes such as agent and backend
+* sensu - Define variables used by all other classes
 * sensu::agent - Sensu Agent
 * sensu::backend - Sensu Backend
 * sensu::cli - Manage sensuctl
 * sensu::api - Configure sensu_api providers
 * sensu::resources - Define sensu resources
 * sensu::plugins - Sensu plugins

+The class `sensu::common` is a private class that holds resources shared by many public classes.

 Subclasses to the above hold resources for that resources to keep the logic in the main public class shorter.
 So `sensu::backend::default_resources` is a private classes that adds functionality to `sensu::backend`.
 There are also some shared classes like `sensu::ssl` that are private and have resources shared by other public classes.